ndeso17/tkjPanel/README.md

 1. Make sure you have Node.js installed on your system.
 2. Install the dependencies by running the following command in the terminal:
-3. Clone the tkjPanel UI repository from [UI repository link](https://github.com/ndeso17/tkjPanel-UI) and [Server repository link](https://github.com/ndeso17/tkjPanel).
+3. Clone the tkjPanel UI repository from [UI repository link](https://github.com/ndeso17/tkjPanel-UI) and tkjPanel Server [Server repository link](https://github.com/ndeso17/tkjPanel).
 4. Follow the installation instructions provided in the tkjPanel UI repository.
 5. If you are using Linux, please add a tunnel interface using the command: tunctl -t (tunnel name)
 6. Ensure that the interface has an IP address of 192.168.12.1 (This is a beta program, so follow along for now, but if you are an expert, you can modify it as needed.)